jensmeindertsma/advent-of-code/README.md

 I'm all about speeding up the implementations.
 My goal is to have every puzzle be solved single-threadedly in under 500ms.

-For computation heavy puzzles like `2015-04` where hundreds of thousands of MD5 hashes have to be calculated, I cannot get the time to solve under 200ms without using manual multithreading.
-As much as I'd like to solve every puzzle in one-hundredths of a second, these kind of computations make that impossible.
-I was able to achieve 17ms performance by switching to manual multithreading (using either `rayon` or `crossbeam` impacts performance significantly making it slower than the single-threaded version).
-But I decided against using multi-threading for all the puzzles, because it complicates implementations where I'd like to focus on writing faster algorithms instead.
+For computation heavy puzzles like `2015-04` where hundreds of thousands of MD5 hashes have to be calculated, I cannot get the time to solve as low as I'd like.
+I tried using `rayon` and `crossbeam` to implement multithreading but they reduced performance (probably due to some overhead).
+When I manually implemented multithreading without any external libraries, I was able to reduce the time-to-solve on `2015-04` from 200ms to 17ms.
+Despite this, I decided against multithreading for all the puzzles in this repository, because I want to focus on learning and optimizing the algorithms used to solve the puzzles instead of the multithreading logic.

 All currently implemented puzzles run in 200ms or less.